jreisinger/docs/data/blog/2021-01-15-check-ip-address.md

-# Checking an IP address
+# Check an IP address

 Sometimes I come across an unknown IP address.
 This happens, for example, when I'm reviewing logs and I see that someone or (most probably) something was trying to SSH into the system.
 Or it was enumerating the URLs of a web application.